 GEO Lifestyle: Making the Most of Your Trip to Africa

 In collaboration with Wide Africa we've pulled together a selection of top restaurants and things to do while visiting Cape Town for the 26th Africa Oil Week.
-Whether you want to sit down to a traditional Bobotie, take a scenic city tour, test your bravery by getting close to the sharks or if that's all too much for you perhaps you just want sit back and enjoy the infamous liquid produce of South African grapes.
+Whether you want to sit down to a traditional Bobotie, take a scenic city tour, test your bravery by getting close to the sharks or if that's all too much for you perhaps you just want sit back and enjoy the renown liquid produce of South African grapes.
 Whichever it is, we're sure to have something for you here!

 Your journey needn't end in South Africa either!
 As you're already making the trip to the great African continent, why not extend your stay and visit some of the surrounding countries - see our staff pick for more inspiration!

 It is of course with upmost importance that we keep our tummy's filled during these conferences; giving us the vitality we need to push through each day and secure the deals we need to!
 Here are some recommendations we have pulled together of places to eat.

 Top 5 Wine Lands Around Cape Town